jina-ai/jina/docs/migrate-to-jina3/migrate.md

 - `doc.blob` is renamed to `doc.tensor`, to align with external libraries like PyTorch and Tensorflow
 - `doc.buffer` is renamed to `doc.blob`, to align with the industry standard

-## Simplified access of attributes and elements
+## Simplified access to attributes and elements

 **Attributes**: Docarray introduces a flexible way of accessing attributes of `Document`s in a `DocuemntArray`, in bulk.
 - Instead of having to call `docs.get_attributes('attribute')`, you can simply call `docs.attributes` for